Borderline women, and men who love them.

 to dismantle or repair, even with specialized therapeutic intervention.

-You are not equipped to heal your woman, but if she's open/receptive
+You are not equipped to heal your woman, but if she's receptive

-to sensitive, ongoing psychodynamic treatment, your love and patience
+to sensitive, specific feeling-based treatment, your love and patience

 can be part of her reparative process.
 Does it seem like you're mostly

 drawn to dysfunctional or dangerous women?
-Issues that have driven
+Long standing issues that

 you have an iPhone, iPad or iPod this app will let you hear